TUDsun/FCSI/README.md

 Introduction
 ------------

-FCSI is a MATLAB-based package of the **Fast Compressive Sensing Imaging algorithm** based on non-uniform fast fourier transform.
+FCSI is a MATLAB-based package of the **Fast Compressive Sensing Imaging algorithm** based on Non-Uniform Fast Fourier Transform.
 Back propagation imaging algorithm is also given for comparison.

 - See `INSTALL.md` for installation instruction.